zhemao/hodgepodge/README.md

 `start` and `end` arguments mark the range of lines which should be output and are inclusive (i.e. lrange 1 2 will output lines 1 and 2).
 If infile or outfile are not given, standard input and standard output will be used.

+## music\_shuffle.sh

+Usage: music\_shuffle.sh [directory]

+Finds all the music files in a directory and plays them at random using mplayer.
+If the directory is not given on the command line, it will take it from the `MUSIC_FOLDER` environmental variable.
+If this variable is not defined, it will default to using $HOME/Music.
+This script is also affected by the `MUSIC_PLAYER` environmental variable.
+If this variable is defined, it will be used in place of mplayer.

 ## License